sonic-net/SONiC/doc/mgmt/Management Framework.md

     1. Standard [YANG](https://tools.ietf.org/html/rfc7950) models (e.g. OpenConfig, IETF, IEEE)
     2. Custom YANG models ([SONiC YANG](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md))
     3. Industry-standard CLI / Cisco like CLI

-* Must provide support for [OpenAPI spec](http://spec.openapis.org/oas/v3.0.3) to generate REST server side code
+* Must provide support for [OpenAPI spec](http://spec.openapis.org/oas/v3.0.3) to generate REST server side code and NETCONF server side code
 * Must provide support for NBIs such as:

     1. CLI
     2. gNMI
     3. REST/RESTCONF
+4. NETCONF
 * Must support the following security features:

     1. Certificate-based authentication
     2. User/password based authentication
     3. Role based authorization
 * Ease of use for developer workflow

     1. Specify data model and auto-generate as much as possible from there
 * Must support Validation and Error Handling - data model, platform capability/scale, dynamic resources
 * SNMP integration in SONiC is left for future study

 ### 1.2 Design Overview

 Management framework makes use of the translation library (Translib) written in golang to convert the data models exposed to the management clients into the Redis ABNF schema format.

 Supported management servers can make use of the Translib to convert the incoming payload to SONiC ABNF schema and vice versa depending on the incoming request.
-Translib will cater to the needs of REST and gNMI servers.
+Translib will cater to the needs of REST, NETCONF, and gNMI servers.
 Later the Translib can be enhanced to support other management servers if needed.

 This framework will support both standard and custom YANG models for communication with the corresponding management servers.

 Management framework will also take care of maintaining data consistency, when writes are performed from two different management servers at the same time.

 Management framework will provide a mechanism to authenticate and authorize any incoming requests.
 Management framework will also take care of validating the requests before writing them into the Redis DB.

 Config Validation Library is used for syntactic and semantic validation of ABNF JSON based on YANG derived from Redis ABNF schema.

 #### 1.2.1 Basic Approach